GitHubOctocatBot/welcome-to-github/README.md

 ## Repositories

-You’re currently reading the contents of your first GitHub **repository**.
+Right now, we’re in your first GitHub **repository**.
 A repository is like a folder or file system for your project.
 Your project's repository contains its files—code, documentation, images, and more—and stores each file's revision history.

 This repository contains two important files: The HTML code and README file for your first website on GitHub.
 It also contains a folder with the images used in this README.

 ## Describe your Project

-You are currently reading your project's README file. _README.md_ files are like cover pages or pitches for your project.
+You are currently reading your project's README file. _README.md_ files are like cover pages or elevator pitches for your project.
 It is written in plain text  and usually includes: a paragraph describing the project, directions on how to use it, who authored it, and more.

 Practice: When you are done reading this README, delete these directions to create a custom README  describing the website you create in the next step.
+Learn how to style this [README using markdown language here](https://guides.github.com/features/mastering-markdown/).

 [Learn more about READMEs](https://help.github.com/en/articles/about-readmes)

 ## Your first website